nuuuwan/news_lk3_data/README.md

 He also acknowledged Sri Lanka's economic difficulties and offered support, stating that "India, with its Neighbourhood First and SAGAR policies, will always be a reliable friend and trusted partner of Sri Lanka."

+Sri Lanka Seeks Thailand’s Help to Free 56 Citizens Held in Myanmar

 Online Safety Bill Sparks No-Confidence Motion Against Sri Lankan Speaker

-Talk of the Town | Maithri Gunaratne PC | No liberty, No safety

 ◼️